 They create social impact through innovative products and services that not only meet market needs and desires but also provide jobs to people who face significant barriers to mainstream employment.
 Your support of the work featured in this gift guide, especially during this time, keeps vulnerable populations employed, helps them build essential skills, and advances the mission and financial stability of vital nonprofit organizations.

-If you are looking for some unique, creative, and meaningful products to treat yourself or to send to someone you love during this time, look no further than this guide.
-Here is a collection of some of the most effective social enterprises that are using their business models to create opportunity, strengthen communities, and inspire change.
+If you are looking for some unique, creative, and meaningful products to treat yourself or to send to someone you love during this time, look no further than this gift guide.
+Here is a collection of some of the most effective social enterprises run by nonprofits that the Stand Together community supports.
+These organizations, called Catalysts, are using their business models to create opportunity, strengthen communities, and inspire change.

-> Thistle Farms is a nonprofit social enterprise dedicated to helping women survivors recover and heal from prostitution, trafficking, and addiction.
+Thistle Farms is a nonprofit social enterprise dedicated to helping women survivors recover and heal from prostitution, trafficking, and addiction.
 Many of these women are employed at Body & Home, Thistle Farms’ largest nonprofit social enterprise, creating natural bath and body products that are healing for both the customers who purchase them and the women who create them.
 Shop the featured items below:

 Blue Monarch provides a residential Christian community where women dealing with addiction, domestic violence, and economic hardship learn to break destructive cycles and rebuild their families.
 Their Out of the Blue shop provides their residents employment, selling delicious, homemade, and healthy snacks, along with pottery, clothing, and stationery.
 Shop the featured items below: